 - Interior reinforcement helps defend your hands, fingers and knuckles.

 - Heavy padding on both your backhand and palm for added support of hands, knuckles and wrists.

 - Additional wrist support to help increase stability and limit range of motion.

 FEATURES TO LOOK FOR

-Most have some kind of ventilation to keep your hands dry, cool and comfortable.
-Look for products that have mesh between the fingers or around the knuckles, and a ventilated back.
+Most football gloves have some kind of ventilation.
+This can help keep your hands dry, cool and comfortable.
+Look for gloves that have a ventilated back and mesh between the fingers or around the knuckles.
 At the most intense moments of a game, sweaty palms might be the difference between making a play or not.

-Don’t go into the play without the proper protection and enhancement.
+Don’t go into the game without the proper protection.
 The right pair of gloves might be the difference between failure and success on the field.